 - Diversion Details:

-After confirming the engine issue, the flight crew immediately coordinated with Delta’s operations center, and a decision was made to divert to Los Angeles International Airport (LAX).
+After suspecting the engine issue, the flight crew immediately coordinated with Delta’s operations center, and a decision was made to divert to Los Angeles International Airport (LAX).
 Given the aircraft’s position and the risk associated with continuing the flight over the remote Pacific, diverting to LAX was the safest option to ensure the passengers’ well-being.

 Reason for Diversion | Engine anti-ice system failure |